williamle8300/anthem/README.md

 	add links to all available trackSets at: profileIndex.html figure out da permalinks: alphanumerics ,$-_.+!*'() may be used unencoded within a URL actually add/remove from [trackSet]

-	...some thought towards how/why to signify STAGED or TRACKSET Tracks Draft out
+	...some thought towards how/why to signify STAGED or TRACKSET Tracks (colors for (blend trackSets)?)
+	Draft out
 		profile picture, username
 		trackSet name
 		TRACK "SELECTED/COUNT" INDICATOR